 Who Is at Risk for Muscle Dysmorphia?

 There has been limited research on muscle dysmorphia, so exact causes and triggers for this disorder have not yet been pinpointed.
 Muscle dysmorphia can occur in individuals of all genders.
 Additionally, both frequent gym-goers and bodybuilders are popular candidates for developing muscle dysmorphic disorder.
-It is believed that this exercise addiction can result in the development of muscle dysmorphia or bigorexia.
-Similarly, recent studies have shown that approximately 10% of the men who are obsessive gym-goes suffer from muscle dysmorphia.
+Recent studies have shown that approximately 10% of the men who are obsessive gym-goers suffer from muscle dysmorphia.

 Other situations that may increase the risk factor for developing muscle dysmorphia include: